quantixed/p053p030/README.md

 ## R Code

-- `ProcessFijiDataset.R` is a script to process the outputs from spindle measurements in Fiji.
-The images are blinded and require unblinding with a `log.txt` file in the same directory as the files.

-- `fixed_ksw.R` is a script to process combined dataframes that are outputs from `fiji_ksw.R`.
-All data frames for one cell line  should be in `.rds` format and grouped in a directory named according to the cell line.

-A further file, `lookup.csv` is required to run the code.
+Three R projects to generate plots in the paper.

+- `fixed_ksw_figure`
+- `gtse1_lidl_figure`
+- `gtse1_fragment_figure`

+All work in a similar way.
+Data (outputs from Fiji) are in the `Data` directory and can be processed experiment-by-experiment or cell line by cell line to generate dataframes that are saved to `Output/Data`.
+A further script then calculates the statistics and plots the data.